 This is a straightforward step by step guide to knitting a chunky blanket with PVC pipes as kitting needles.
 These instructions will explain how to transform PVC pipes into knitting needles and how to use those knitting needles to make a blanket.
+These instructions will provide proper information for people who have beginner/intermediate level knitting experience.
+Some of the steps are similar to traditional needles, except you will use your hands.
 This project should take about three-four weeks to complete.

 - Poster board

 - Premier Couture Jazz Yarn

 - Note: I used about 12 balls of yarn for a 4’ X 6’ sized blanket.